 In November of 2009, unexpectedly, Gourmet magazine folded.
 It may seem like an exaggeration, but it felt like the death of a friend.
 My heart ached for the people who had lost their livelihoods.
 I selfishly mourned the loss of this exceedingly talented publication that brought me so much joy (and we all know how important that is).

 The three years of issues I collected have moved with me from Montana to four residences, finally coming to rest in a display in our butler’s pantry.
+But how does this all have to do with Gourmet‘s Lost Christmas Menu?
 A few weeks ago, Epicurious published an article, “The Lost Christmas Recipes of Gourmet Magazine–and How We Found Them.”
-It turns out that an editor was in possession of the Lost Christmas Recipes from Gourmet Magazine that would never be, and wisely, they decided to test and retest and actually publish it.
+It turns out that an editor was in possession of the Gourmet‘s Lost Christmas Menu that would never be, and wisely, they decided to test and retest and actually publish it.
 It’s a doozy of a 12-dish menu.
 Naturally, it had to be mine, with the help of my sister and mother.
 I texted them the menu, we scrapped our plans for our usual tenderloin, and it was on.

 When I called my sister to talk last-minute arrangements before our flight to Boston, she told me our mother had fully embraced this challenge.
 I was floored.
 Like I said before, my mother (who I must add is always game for sourcing the best food during our travels) is a self-professed hater of cooking.
 She is a fantastic hostess and can cook beautiful and delicious food (no small feat) for an army, but she claims she doesn’t particularly enjoy it.

 Still at home, I started receiving photos of the myriad dishes she was preparing (miraculously, this complicated menu contains many do-ahead components).
 She pickled carrots in ginger-scented vinegar and twisted yeast dough into gnarled, Crazy Sesame Breadsticks.